Skip to Content

 Itching behind ears or earlobes?

 Itch behind ears or ear lobe itching due to jewellery?
 Jewellery can also cause itchy earlobes, as some people can be sensitive to allergic to certain metals.
 If you find your jewellery is itching your ears, think about switching the metals.
-Two of the main culprits of this are the nickel and cobalt content in costume jewellery.
-Both are commonly used as a base to coat and plate with silver and gold.

 Why Is The Inside Of My Ear Itchy